-Although The Student Opportunity Act was unanimously passed on October of 2019 by the Massachusetts State Senate and the House of Representatives to increase the funding for k-12 by $1.5 billion over inflation by 2027, there is still work to be done.
-All citizens, residents, and undocumented residents of this state must contact our legislators to amend the bill as a way of ensuring that there is transparency in the process of distributing these funds.
-To learn more please visit the Massachusetts Teacher’s Association’s Fund Our Future Campaign by clicking on ‘Learn More” or take immediate action by clicking on “Contact Your Legislator” below.
+The Student Opportunity Act was unanimously passed on October of 2019 by the Massachusetts State Senate and the House of Representatives to increase the funding for k-12 by $1.5 billion over inflation by 2027.
+On November 26th, Massachusetts Governor Charlie Baker, signed this Education Funding Bill.
+To learn more, please visit the Massachusetts Teacher’s Association’s Fund Our Future Campaign by clicking on ‘Learn More”.

-In order to promote justice within low-income communities, starting in our hometown of Massachusetts, we have embarked on a new initiative called The Civic Engagement Fair, which will take place at the Massachusetts State House on April of 2020.
+In order to promote justice within low-income communities, starting in our hometown of Massachusetts, we have embarked on a new initiative called The Civic Engagement Fair, which will take place at the Massachusetts State House in June of 2020.
 Please go to our “Events” page for more information on our meetings and events.

 The Civic Engagement Fair (CEF) is an initiative by Global Deeds Foundation that aims at educating 8th to 12th grade students on how to become civically engaged within their communities and how to advocate for progress in strategic ways.